Special Educational Needs and Disabilities

 - make a successful transition into adulthood, whether into employment, further or higher education or training

 Every school is required to identify and address the SEND of the pupils that they support:

 - use their best endeavours to make sure that a child with SEND gets the support they need – this means doing everything they can to meet children and young people’s SEND

 - ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND

-- designate a teacher to be responsible for co-ordinating SEND provision – the SEN Co-ordinator, or SENCo.
-Our Special Educational Needs Co-ordinator (SENCO) is Mrs Debbie Bevan contactable through the school office.
+- designate a teacher to be responsible for co-ordinating SEND provision – Our Special Educational Needs Co-ordinator (SENCO) is Mrs. Debbie Bevan who has completed the National Award for Special Educational Needs Co-ordination.
+She is contactable through the school office.

 - inform parents when they are making special educational provision for a child

 - prepare an SEND information report (see below) and their arrangements for the admission of disabled children, the steps being taken to prevent disabled children from being treated less favourably than others, the facilities provided to enable access to the school for disabled children and their accessibility plan showing how they plan to improve access progressively over time

 There should be a member of the governing body or a sub-committee with specific oversight of the school’s arrangements for SEN and disability.
-The governor with responsibility for SEND is Mr Alan Morris.
+The governor with responsibility for SEND is Mr. Mark Foulerton.
 School leaders should regularly review how expertise and resources used to address SEND can be used to build the quality of whole-school provision as part of their approach to school improvement.

 Claverdon Primary School's arrangements for assessing and identifying pupils as having SEND are set out as part of the Local Offer which can be accessed below.

 Claverdon Primary School has a SEN policy which is reviewed regularly to ensure that local practises support the requirements of this Act.
 A full copy is available below: